terra-money/cosmwasm-contracts/contracts/roll_staking/README.md

 * Distribute

     Only the contract owner can execute `distribute` operation.
 It will distribute specified amount of rewards token to stakers.
-It means before executing `distribute` opertion, a owner must send rewards token to this contract manually or throw other contract operation.
+It means before executing `distribute` opertion, a owner must send rewards token to this contract manually or through other contract operation.

     Due to the limation of floating point data type, the distribution amount can be left.